cognitedata/cognite-python-docs/examples/model_hosting/data_fetcher/README.md

 Data Fetcher Examples
 =====================

+To run these examples you need to set the environment variable `COGNITE_OID_API_KEY` to a valid API key for the Open Industrial Data project.

+Sign up and get a key at https://openindustrialdata.com/

 ### [Using the DataSpec](data_spec.py)

 This example shows how to build a data spec and fetch the data it describes.